Azerbaijan's capital Baku is a Strategic Pearl of the Caspian Sea

 This 'ethnic cleansing,’ or better said, destruction, did not get too much attention in the West, which reported the conflict mainly from Armenia’s (or better said, ‘Westen’ perspective).
 The mutilation and brutality that he saw inflicted on the victims still keep him up at night.

 Baku is reintegrating the region and its remaining population into Azerbaijan, promising economic development.
-Attention has now turned to normalizing relations and reaching a peace agreement between Armenia and Azerbaijan.
+Attention has now turned to normalising relations and reaching a peace agreement between Armenia and Azerbaijan.
 Given the hostile rhetoric between the two nations, such an agreement will probably take a long time.

-Such ethnic geopolitical disputes always start with bloodshed and destruction, resulting in generations of pain and misery for those innocent involved.
+Such ethnic geopolitical disputes always start with bloodshed and destruction, resulting in generations of pain and misery for those innocents involved.
 Despite how recent developments were depicted and what you might read about Azerbaijan in the mainstream media, there are always two sides to every story.
 Both deserve the same attention and consideration.

 Arthur Blok